 The VoIP industry is developing day by day, all because of a lot of new innovations and service providers.
 Everyone from VoIP providers to third-party application developers is benefiting from this market expansion.
 Because of all the progress in the area of mobile computing and cloud technology, VoIP technology is going to rule the segment of business voice communication.

 For any business wanting to upgrade to the VoIP phone system, there are endless possibilities.
 Particularly small businesses should get the hosted VoIP phone services.
 Larges business organisations can set up their own on-site SIP trunking implementation.
 Businesses that want to maintain an impression of control should also opt for hybrid deployments simply combining the best of both worlds.
 While some analysts are trying to make a prediction about which section will expand fastest, the consensus is that the ecosystem is going to benefit all together.
 There are businesses that started with the hosted services but are now making a switch to the SIP trunks at a lower cost.
 On the contrary, businesses that started out with the SIP trunks might want to switch to hosted services so that they can reduce the hassles of maintenance.
 Since almost every provider uses the SIP standard; it is easier for businesses to change between providers.

 International vs. Domestic Calls

 Now there are just a few businesses that have no need for international calling.
-Most of the businesses require maintaining communication with their suppliers, business partners and employees in different countries.
-It is not a surprise that long distance calls are expected to make more profit for VoIP providers in the future.
+Most businesses require maintaining communication with their suppliers, business partners and employees in different countries.
+It is not a surprise that long-distance calls are expected to make more profit for VoIP providers in the future.

 The growth from flourishing economies will most probably dominate the international industry of VoIP in the coming years.
 Since the VoIP industry consolidates and increases, the VoIP providers are going to sell voice services in the new markets.
 Even though new VoIP providers are entering the market yet the current providers are expected to merge and obtain the smaller providers as a part of their development plan.